 After-hours trading probably isn’t for a beginner investor, and if a person doesn’t need to buy, sell, or exchange a stock immediately, they might simply choose to wait until business hours the next day.

-The stock market typically operates on a 9:30 to 4 schedule, with exceptions like designated holidays, weekends, and world events or other disruptive circumstances.
+The stock market typically operates on a 9:30 am to 4 pm ET schedule, with exceptions like designated holidays, weekends, and world events or other disruptive circumstances.

 Because of time differences and varying holidays worldwide, it’s possible that there’s at least one market open at any given time globally—it just might not be the one an investor trades in.

 When the market is closed, it’s still possible for investors to access stock data, and even engage in after-hours trading.

 SoFi Invest® is an all-in-one investment platform where investors can get educational content and access financial planners.
 The Active Investing platform lets investors choose from an array of stocks, ETFs or fractional shares.
 For a limited time, opening an account gives you the opportunity to win up to $1,000 in the stock of your choice.
 All you have to do is sign up, play the claw game, and find out how much you won.